 Regular readers will remember me trilling recently about the fact that MLR Press is going to publish a novella I’ve written.

-Now, as if that wasn’t enough to make my heart pound, I have also signed a contract with Riptide Publishing (my dream publisher) for my paranormal m/m romance set in Yorkshire in 1851 (I wrote about how it felt to submit it here).
+Now, as if that wasn’t enough to make my heart pound, I have also signed a contract with another publisher for my paranormal m/m romance set in Yorkshire in 1851 (I wrote about how it felt to submit it here).

 I feel as if the magician from the book just tossed a stun charm at me.